GarethPW/CC-Multi-Monitor/README.md

-# CC-Multi-Monitor
+# ComputerCraft Multi-Monitor Server API and Client

-ComputerCraft Multi-Monitor Server API and Client (Tested with CC 1.5)
+Tested with CcomputerCraft 1.5.